luerhard/chapter_regression_and_artifical/main.md

 [!+^tn] represent the number of correct predictions for the "negative class" (e.g., the absence of a class, most often 0), [!+tp] the number of correct predictions for the positive class, respectively.
 [!+^fn] show the number of incorrect predictions for the negative class, whereas [!+fp] depict the number of incorrect positive predictions.
 Many important goodness-of-fit metrics can be derived from this matrix.
-We will illustrate two of the most common measures, _accuracy_ and *F1-score"*.
+We will illustrate two of the most common measures, _accuracy_ and *F1-score*.
 Both metrics range from 0 to 1, with higher values indicating better models.

-_Accuracy_ denotes the number of correctly classified data instances of the total number of data instances:
+_Accuracy_ denotes the ratio of correctly classified data instances to the total number of data instances:
 $$
 Accuracy = \frac{TP + TN}{TP + FP + FN + TN}
 $$